shaditio/PhasedOutAI/README.md

 # PhasedOutAI
 ## An AI for the card game 'Phased Out'
-The following program is a project in my Year 1 in University of Melbourne.
+The following program is a project in Year 1 in University of Melbourne that requires the students to create an AI program for the card game 'Phased Out'.
 It is written in Python.

 ## Sections of the project
 ### Part 1 (Q1)